aashish-moktan/aashish-moktan/README.md

 I am a passionate software developer driven by a love for crafting innovative and impactful solutions.
 I thrive on turning complex challenges into seamless, efficient software that make a difference.
 With tools like Node.js, Python, Java in my toolkit, I'm here to bring ideas to life.
 I'm always eager to push boundaries, explore new technologies, and continously learn to stay ahead in the ever-evolving world of software development.

-Beyond coding, I have a deep appreciation for art and creativity.
-Whether it's singing or exploring other artistic pursuits, I find joy in expressing myself beyound the digital world.

 ## 🔧 Technologies & Tools
 - Programming Languages: Typescript & Node.js
 - Frameworks: React, Express